pazfe/product-docs/docs/quickstart/devices/gps-trackers.md

+---
+description: Configuring the APN for the most common GPS vendors
+---
 # GPS trackers

 For other GPS vendors please consult the manual and configure the APN to be `em` or `emnify`.